rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 Reading single molecules
 ========================

-The majority of the basic molecular functionality is found in module :api:`rdkit.Chem`:
+The majority of the basic molecular functionality is found in module :py:mod:`rdkit.Chem`:

 >>> from __future__ import print_function
 >>> from rdkit import Chem